 Un-American to its core, the ban was quickly met with opposition from everyday citizens, celebrities, political and religious leaders alike.
 For me, seeing all of the action this weekend served as yet another reminder that this president will make America great again, just perhaps not in the way he had hoped.

-Whether or not you were able to participate in protests, here are just a few things your inner activist can do to continue this fight.
+Whether or not you were able to participate in protests, here are just a few things your inner activist can do to continue this fight well beyond last weekend.

 - Donate to causes supporting legal challenges to the administration’s executive order.
 The ACLU was one of the first to file suit.
 Their request for a temporary injunction to block the deportation of all people stranded in U.S. airports was granted, but the fight is likely to continue into the foreseeable future.
 The National Immigration Law Center and the International Refugee Assistance Project, among others have also joined the cause.

 - Help support the Council on American-Islamic Relations (CAIR).
 Similar to the organizations above, CAIR has filed suit against the ban, but donating to the organization can also help them fulfill other objectives of their mission to “enhance understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.”
 Think we could all use some of that.

 - Call your lawmakers.
 While many senators and representatives have spoken out against the ban, it’s always good to reach out and let them know where you stand.
 Keep putting pressure on them so they can continue to put pressure on the administration.